Frances Whitmore

-Frances Whitmore (1666–1695) was a British courtier.
+Frances Myddleton, Lady Myddleton née Whitmore (1666–1695) was an English courtier.

 Frances was one of the Hampton Court Beauties painted by Sir Godfrey Kneller for Queen Mary II.

 She was styled Dame Frances Myddelton.

 Family

-Her father was Sir Thomas Whitmore, (son of Sir Thomas Whitmore, 1st Baronet), and her mother was Hon.
-Frances Brooke (1640–1690).
+She was the daughter and co-heir of Sir Thomas Whitmore (c.1642-1682), younger son of Sir Thomas Whitmore, 1st Baronet, and Hon.
+Frances Brooke (1640–1690), one of Lely's Windsor Beauties.

+In 1679 a marriage licence was granted for her marriage to her cousin William Whitmore of Balmes, Hackney, London.
+He was killed by the 'accidental discharge of a pistol' before coming of age; there were no children of the marriage.

-She married Sir Richard Myddelton, 3rd Baronet (1655–1716) in c.1686.
+She married Sir Richard Myddelton, 3rd Baronet (1655–1716) in 1685.